Take A Deep Breathe

 - Should you start to feel light-headed from the increase in oxygen to your system, shake your arms and hands vigourously to use up the extra oxygen

 Deep breathing several times a day helps to expand your lungs and increase your unconscious natural capacity during the rest of the day.
 It can provide energy when we experience the afternoon lull or during those sometimes dreaded meetings.
-It can serve as a break from the increase of stress during our day and help us to get refocused when faced with a difficult situation or project.
-It can also be used during an emergency to increase our capacity for problem solving and decrease the effects of the stress response such as muscle tension, headaches and increased heart rate.
+Can serve as a break from the increase of stress during our day and help us to get refocused when faced with a difficult situation or project.
+Also it can be used during an emergency to increase our capacity for problem solving and decrease the effects of the stress response such as muscle tension, headaches and increased heart rate.

 Though deep breathing seems to be an incredibly simple suggestion, it an have very powerful effects.
 It can be done by anyone, anywhere and in any circumstance.
 Try it today and notice the effect it has on you.
 Once started, it will soon become one of the best stress busters in your arsenal.